marzwick/DemoSite/site/src/intro.md

     - One discrete action you could take to improve how science is taught in your own course.

 ### Good Science

+!!! compat "Objectives"
+    By the end of this section, you will be able to:

+    - Explain why it is important for students to learn the facets of science.
+    - Examine how your current course schedule engages students in the facets of science.
+    - Commit to the facets of science you want your future course schedule to embody.
+    - Understand key concepts and principles:
+        - The facets of science include much more than the facts of science.
+        - The facets of science include thinking like a scientist, using the tools of a scientist, and communicating like a scientist.
+        - Students who engage in authentic science practices are more likely to persist in STEM.

 Good science is inclusive science.